XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

 ##  5G E2E Network Slice Mapping in Control Plane
-There is no explicit interaction between transport network and AN/CN in the control plane, but the S-NSSAI defined in {{TS-23.501}} is treated as the end-to-end network slice identifier in the control plane of AN and CN, which is used in UE registration and PDU session setup.
+There is no explicit interaction between transport network and AN/CN in the 3GPP control plane signalling, but the S-NSSAI defined in {{TS-23.501}} is treated as the end-to-end network slice identifier in the control plane of AN and CN, which is used in UE registration and PDU session setup.
 In this draft, it is assumed that there is a correspondence between S-NSSAI and the IETF Network Slice service identifier in the management plane.

+However, edge nodes between transport network and CN/AN may have IETF control plane protocal interactions, for exmaple routing protocols.

 ToDo: there is no direct relationship between 3GPP control plane signalling and IETF control plane.
 Add sentence on this respect to provide some description here (Xuesong).